muratk5n/thirdwave/en/README.md

 ---

 Notice the relative flattening of the curve..
 Oil is becoming harder and harder to find?
-This jels with Hubbard's thesis BTW who made some good calls on US oil exploration leves before the 70s.
+More offhore, and especially "deep offshore" exploration might be proof that it is.
+That jels with Hubbard's thesis who had made some good calls on US oil exploration leves before the 70s.

 ---